k3d3/leptos_webextension_template/README.md

 Finally, `wextrunk` will copy the `manifest.json` file for the selected target to the `dist` directory.
 No special processing happens here; it just copies from whatever's specified in the manifest tag's `href` attribute.

+## How `wextsplit` works

+`wextsplit` is set up similarly to `wextrunk`, such that it's using another `xtask` package.
+This package is used to enable Rust debugging in Chrome.

+By default, if wasm-bindgen is told to output debug symbols, it will output one wasm file containing both the symbols and the code.
+This would normally work for a regular web application because the Chrome DWARF extension can easily access it via HTTP.
+However, since we're building a WebExtension, the extension tries to access the wasm file via the `chrome-extension://` protocol, which won't work.

+To get around this, we can split the wasm file into two: one containing the symbols and one containing the code.
+Then, we can add an entry in the wasm file to tell the DWARF extension that it can grab the symbols over HTTP.

+More specifically, `wextsplit` calls symbolicator's `wasm-split` command to do exactly this.
+It then piggybacks on the `trunk serve` command to serve the symbols over HTTP.

+In the end, this means debugging should Just Work™.
+(Of course there are a billion ways this could fail, but so far I haven't had too many issues with it.)

 ## License

 This template is released to the public domain.